clemcer/loggifly/docs/guide/getting-started.md

 ## Option 2: Mount a config.yaml (recommended for most setups)

-Recommended for granular control and access to all features like Regex, container actions, message formatting.
+Recommended for granular control and access to all features like regex, container actions, message formatting and more.

 ::: code-group